A sneak peek from Clark Street Photography

 I know I usually do people, and I promise I will get to them.
 But I can't help pausing to share some pictures I took while wandering around the place.
 This is in no way a complete collection of all the farm has to offer, just a few things that caught my eye this trip.
 It truly is a place of beauty and serenity.

+It was Thanksgiving after all and we had a lovely feast.
+Those of you I grew up with might remember the blue plates.
+My parents extensive collection moved to the farm several years ago.
 This is the 9 bedroom farm house built mostly from scratch.
 The foundation and parts of the first floor are from an old house we moved onto the property.
 The rest dreamed up by my Father then executed by the Clark army.
 We each have our own rooms and my aunt Martha keeps it all so well decorated.
+This is my favorite picture of the 700+ I took while we were there.

 3 comments: